-Return to Measurement factor page.
+Return to References: Measurement factor page.

 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-Measurement Skills Assessment (MeSA) (Vasilyeva et al., 2009): Assesses students' reasoning about Measurement concepts (including length, distance, perimeter, area, and volume) and captures spatial/conceptual vs. formula-based Measurement skills.
+Measurement Skills Assessment (MeSA): (Vasilyeva et al., 2009): Assesses students' reasoning about Measurement concepts (including length, distance, perimeter, area, and volume) and captures spatial/conceptual vs. formula-based Measurement skills.

 Barrett, J. E., Clements, D. H., Klanderman, D., Pennisi, S.-J., & Polaki, M. V. (2006).
 Students' coordination of geometric reasoning and measuring strategies on a fixed perimeter task: Developing mathematical understanding of linear measurement.
 Journal for Research in Mathematics Education, 37(3), 187–221.